Last modified: 2019-12-06 | Approximate reading time 3 mins

 Most homeowners can handle this DIY project, but it's important to be precise when replacing a tile and not get too “hammer-happy.”
 Following our step-by-step guide, anyone can quickly and comfortably replace a tile!

 Grout is a fluid concrete that is used to fill in the gaps and seal joints around your tiles.
-In order to replace those broken tiles, the first step is to remove the existing grout the is holding them in place.
+In order to replace those broken tiles, the first step is to remove the existing grout that is holding them in place.
 To begin this process, make sure that you are wearing the correct safety glasses to protect your eyes from chips and dust that will arise during the removal process.

 Rake out the grout around your broken tiles using a carbide-tipped scoring tool or a grout raker; both these items can be found at your local hardware store.
 Be extra cautious and make certain that a proper amount of pressure is applied when removing the grout.
 Applying too much pressure can lead to slipping or gouging surrounding tiles, and the point of this project is to fix things, not to make them worse!